-The kiwi, our national bird, of which we are very proud, is a shy, brown, nocturnal, flightless bird, which has a long beak with nostrils at the end.
-Its feathers are like hairs and it lays an enormous egg.
+The kiwi, our national bird, of which we are very proud, is a shy, brown, nocturnal, flightless bird with a long beak with nostrils at the end.
+Its feathers are like hairs, and it lays an enormous egg.
 It lives in the dark bush areas of New Zealand’s forests.
 Kiwis are difficult to find, especially as they are nocturnal.
-They are very unique birds and we are very proud of them.
+They are unique birds, and we are very proud of them.

-There are ten major wine regions in New Zealand producing a variety of wines, 90% of which are now exported, so it is only natural that it is one of the things New Zealand is famous for.
+Ten major wine regions in New Zealand produce a variety of wines, 90% of which are now exported, so it is only natural that it is one of the things New Zealand is famous for.

 The first wine vine was planted 200 years ago.
-The oldest operating winery is the Mission Estate Winery in the Hawkes Bay, but it was the sauvignon blanc grown in Marlborough that started the New Zealand wine export boom, and lately, the pinot noir has also become internationally well recognized.
+The oldest operating winery is the Mission Estate Winery in Hawkes Bay.
+Still, the sauvignon blanc grown in Marlborough started the New Zealand wine export boom, and lately, pinot noir has also become internationally well recognized.

 The sheep are easily one of the most famous things about New Zealand.
 In 1982 there were 22 sheep for every person in New Zealand.
-In 2019 this number has reduced to 5.6 sheep for every person, but this is still a very large number of sheep and everywhere you go in New Zealand you won’t be too far away from some grazing sheep.
+In 2019 this number was reduced to 5.6 sheep for every person, but this is still a huge number of sheep, and everywhere you go in New Zealand, you won’t be too far away from some grazing sheep.

 The Haka and The All Blacks

-If you are a rugby follower anywhere in the world, you will know about New Zealand’s famous All Black rugby team.
+If you are a rugby follower anywhere in the world, you will know about New Zealand’s famous All Blacks rugby team.
 They are the most successful rugby team of all time, with a win rate of nearly 80 percent.
-They won the last two World Cups, and are currently challenging for their third championship with the support of all New Zealanders.
+They won the last two World Cups and are currently challenging for their third championship with the support of all New Zealanders.

-The haka (war dance) of the Maori people have been made famous through the international rugby games with the All Blacks.
-It was first performed in 1888 and is a thrilling pre-match spectacle to watch with lots of foot-stomping, eye-rolling, tongue poking, leaping and body slapping while they perform the loud chant.
-It must feel very threatening to the opposition team, who must just stand by and watch.
+The Maori people’s haka (war dance) has been made famous through the international rugby games with the All Blacks.
+It was first performed in 1888 and is a thrilling pre-match spectacle to watch with lots of foot-stomping, eye-rolling, tongue poking, leaping, and body slapping while they perform the loud chant.
+It must feel very threatening to the opposition team, who must stand by and watch.

 Extreme Sports and Outdoor Pursuits

 Everyone seems to recognize New Zealand for its adventure tourism.
 The New Zealander, A J Hackett, became world-famous when he illegally bungee jumped off the Eiffel Tower.
-He started the first commercial bungee jumping at Ohakune in the North Island of New Zealand and Queenstown in the South Island.
+He started the first commercial bungee jumping at Ohakune on the North Island of New Zealand and Queenstown on the South Island.

 Walks, Hikes, and Tramps

-About one-third of New Zealand is made up of spectacular natural landscapes in national parks or reserves in huge wilderness areas and there are ‘9 Great Walks’ that New Zealand is famous for.
+About one-third of New Zealand is made up of spectacular natural landscapes in national parks or reserves in huge wilderness areas, and there are ‘9 Great Walks’ that New Zealand is famous for.
 Each offers unique landscapes and hiking challenges.
 Most of the best hikes in New Zealand are in mountain or high country areas and take from two to six days to complete.